d1sc0/hellostu.xyz/src/content/posts/(49) Changing plans.md

 08:50 - The great field parkrun.
 Everyone welcome - runners, walkers and cheer squad

-10:00 - Morning coffee at Seventh Seal
+10:30 - Morning coffee at Seventh Seal

-12:00 - Walk around the coast path of Portland starting at the Cove Pub.
+13:00 - Walk around the coast path of Portland starting at the Cove Pub.
 Its about 16km (10 miles) and roughly takes 3.5 hours at a steady pace.

-18:00 - Food and beers back in Dorchester.
-Location to be determined (slide into my DMs or whatsapp me on the day)
+19:00 - Beers back in Dorchester.
+Location to be determined (slide into my DMs or whatsapp me on the day).
+Probably heading to Weybiza in search of music at some point.

 23:59 - Briefly stop dancing to celebrate me turning another year older!